ZenonSeth/respec/doc/api.md

   text = "Button text",
   -- Optional.
 String to be shown in Button

-  paddings = 3, -- set all 4 paddings to 3
+  paddings = 3, -- set paddings on all four sides to 3
   paddingsHor = 2, paddingsVer = 5, -- sets horizontal paddings to 2, and vertical paddings to 5
   -- All 3 are Optional.
 Only used when w/h are wrap_content.
   -- Unlike margins (common to all elements), this padding adds space inside the Button itself, -- This results in more space between the button's edge and the inner text.